rickertm322/PHYS265-spring25/code_project.md

 Project titles are due by Wednesday May 7.
-Two more in-class `lab` sessions are on May 9 and May 12, with final office hours on May 15. **Due date will be Friday, May 16, at the usual 11.59pm time**
+Two more in-class `lab` sessions are on May 9 and May 12, with final office hours on May 15. **Due date will be Sunday, May 18, at the usual 11.59pm time**

 Email your project title to:   teuben@umd.edu - you will need to